epics-containers/pvi/docs/index.rst

 ~~~~~~~~~~~~~

 The Parameter and record sections of the existing documentation could be
-reproduced, either as raw html files as at present, or as markdown or rst files,
-if the module owner had a preference for those.
-A similar include file mechanism
-to the templates could be used to add descriptive introduction and usage
-documentation to the autogenerated sections.
+reproduced, in tabular form as a csv file that can be included in rst docs:

+.. csv-table:: Pilatus Parameters
+   :file: ../tests/expected/pilatus_parameters.csv
+   :widths: 15, 25, 60
+   :header-rows: 1

 What changes would be required to add this to an existing areaDetector module?
 ------------------------------------------------------------------------------

-We could write a conversion script that converted the existing database file
+We could write a conversion script that converted the existing database file to
-to a YAML file.
-The createParam calls could then be stripped out of the
+a YAML file.
+The createParam calls could then be stripped out of the driver CPP
-driver CPP file, and if any names were different to the record suffix, either
+file, and if any names were different to the record suffix, either the driver
-the driver changed to be consistent or an override "parameter_name" specified in
+changed to be consistent with the record name or an override "record_suffix"
-the YAML file to keep the code the same.
-The record interface would be preserved
+specified in the YAML file to keep the code the same.
+The record interface would
-so the existing screens could be used, but the parameter strings which form
+be preserved so the existing screens could be used, but the parameter strings
-the interface between the driver and template would probably change.
+which form the interface between the driver and template would change.

 Questions
 ---------